Cloverings1/Sentra/habits-app/updates.md

 Fixed Settings page to properly show Diamond status for founding members.

 **What was fixed:**
-- Added `isDiamond` and `hasPremiumAccess` from SubscriptionContext
+- Subscription UI and gating now use `EntitlementContext` (legacy `SubscriptionContext` is not used for access decisions)
 - Settings now shows "Diamond Plan" with cyan "Lifetime Access" badge
 - Premium features (PDF export) properly gated by `hasPremiumAccess`
 - Removed "Upgrade to Pro" button for Diamond users